Ecommerce Business Ideas — 10 Key Ways to Start an Online Business in 2026

 If going down the physical product route, you typically curate a selection of products to send to subscribers on a regular basis.
 Popular options here include food, drink and books.

-Shopify and Squarespace are pretty good options for selling physical item subscriptions (although note that you’ll need to add a dedicated subscription app if using Shopify, while Squarespace gives you a built-in one).
+Shopify and Squarespace are good options for selling physical item subscriptions (although note that you’ll need to add a dedicated subscription app if using Shopify, while Squarespace gives you a built-in one).

-With member area and paywall features that are designed to help you monetize digital content easily, Squarespace is a popular option for setting up digital product subscriptions; Patreon can also be a good choice here too, as it’s a well-known solution for providing gated content to users, and people trust it.
+With member area and paywall features that are designed to help you monetize digital content easily, Squarespace is a very popular option for setting up digital product subscriptions; Patreon can also be a good choice here too, as it’s a well-known solution for providing gated content to users, and people trust it.

 5. Sell niche products